Efficient Metric Learning for the Analysis of Motion Data: Conclusions and Future Work

-As another contribution of this paper, we devised a way to transfer the concept of metric regularisation to alignment based representations; this concept has recently been proposed for the vectorial case\cite{l2reg}.
-According to the results in section \ref{sec:sec_RegRel}, this regularisation step is a crucial prerequisite for a valid interpretation of the relevance profile.
+As another contribution of this paper, we devised a way to transfer the concept of metric regularization to alignment based representations; this concept has recently been proposed for the vectorial case\cite{l2reg}.
+According to the results in section \ref{sec:sec_RegRel}, this regularization step is a crucial prerequisite for a valid interpretation of the relevance profile.
 To that end, we managed to use the dissimilarity-based information in order to remove the highly correlated dimensions related to the null space contributions.
-According to the results, the dissimilarity-based regularisation brings significant effects to the relevance profile, further, it increases the semantic interpretability of the resulting discriminative models.
-It is important to mention that the proposed regularisation step can be applied to any other dissimilarity-based metric framework as well.
+According to the results, the dissimilarity-based regularization brings significant effects to the relevance profile; further, it increases the semantic interpretability of the resulting discriminative models.
+It is important to mention that the proposed regularization step can be applied to any other dissimilarity-based metric framework as well.

-Relying on these promising results achieved by the proposed DTW-LMNN framework, there is considerable potential for future research in dissimilarity-based metric learning: the principle can be transferred to other metric learners which are not linked to KNN.
-In addition to that, an encouraging research line could be to investigate more advanced regularisation techniques to achieve a further enriched relevance profile, such as proposed in \cite{ l1reg}.
+Relying on these promising results achieved by the proposed DTW-LMNN framework, there is considerable potential for future research in dissimilarity-based metric learning: the principle can be transferred to other metric learning methods which are not linked to KNN.
+In addition to that, a promising research line could be to investigate more advanced regularization techniques to achieve a further enriched relevance profile, such as proposed in \cite{ l1reg}.